 stir it so the flour and butter or oil are thoroughly

-This mixture of oil and flour is known in the trade as
+mixed.
+This mixture of oil and flour is known in

-for a white sauce, let the roux bubble over medium
+Generally, for a white sauce, let the roux bubble over

-heat for about a minute, stirring constantly.
-Remove from
+medium heat for about a minute, stirring constantly.

-add milk, turn heat back on, stir until thickened.
-Of the
+Remove from heat, add milk, turn heat back on, stir until

-thin, medium, and thick gravies, the consistency I like
+thickened.
+Of the thin, medium, and thick gravies, the

 A liquid that is full of flavor will make a delicious

-from roasts or hams.
-If you are frying meat, you can
+roasts or hams.
+If you are frying meat, you can deglaze

-deglaze the pan (pour water into the hot pan and stir
+the pan (pour water into the hot pan and stir vigorously

 so the flavor and bits of food are combined with the